 ANTI-TAKEOVER PROVISIONS.
-Certain provisions of the Company's Restated Articles of Incorporation and the California General Corporation Law could discourage a third party from attempting to acquire, or make it more difficult for a third party to acquire, control of the Company without approval of the Company's Board of Directors.
+Certain provisions of the Company's Certificate of Incorporation and the Delaware General Corporation Law could discourage a third party from attempting to acquire, or make it more difficult for a third party to acquire, control of the Company without approval of the Company's Board of Directors.
 Such provisions could also limit the price that certain investors might be willing to pay in the future for shares of Common Stock.
 Certain of the provisions allow the Board of Directors to authorize the issuance of Preferred Stock with rights superior to those of the Common Stock.
-The Company also will be subject to the provisions of Section 1203 of the California General Corporation Law which requires a fairness opinion to be provided to the Company's shareholders in connection with their consideration of any proposed "interested party" reorganization transaction.